Principal–agent problem: Personnel management

+When managing personnel in an organisational setting, the principal-agent problem surfaces when employees are hired to perform specific tasks and fulfil certain roles.
+In this environment, the goals of employee and employer may not be aligned.
+Often employees have the desire to further their own career or financial goals where employers often have the output interests of the organisation at the forefront of their actions and goals.

+Employees may reveal the principal-agent problem in their work by slacking off and not meeting targets or KPIs and Employers may reveal the principal-agent problem by implementing damaging policies or actions that make the working environment unsustainable.

 Bureaucracy and public administration

-In the context of public administration, the principal–agent problem can be seen in such a way where public administration and bureaucrats are the agents and politicians and ministers are the principal authorities.
+In the context of public administration, the principal–agent problem can be seen in such a way where public administration and bureaucrats are the agents and politicians and ministers are the principal authorities, that is, the principals.
 Ministers in the government usually command by framing policies and direct the bureaucrats to implement the public policies.
 However, there can be various principal-agent problems in the scenario such as misaligned intentions, information asymmetry, adverse selection, shirking, and slippage.

 There are various situations where the ambitions and goals of the principals and agents may diverge.
 For example, politicians and the government may want public administration to implement a welfare policy program but the bureaucrats may have other interests as well such as rent-seeking.
 This results in a lack of implementation of public policies, hence the wastage of economic resources.
 This can also lead to the problem of shirking which is characterized as avoidance of performing a defined responsibility by the agent.